The west coast expedition

-Ready for more kayak?
-Now you are trained kayakers and can manage to do long distance.
+Ready for more kayaking?
+Now you are a trained kayaker and can manage longer distances.
 Weather and wind determine where the trip is going this day.
-If nice and culm weather, there will be kayaking in open sea this day.
-We will visit some islands not far from the basecamp.
-Regardless of the weather, there will be some kayaking anyway this day.
-We have always a plan B. What about some polo to increase your balance?
+If the weather is nice and calm, we will kayak in open sea this day.
+We will visit islands not far from the basecamp.
+Regardless of the weather, there will be some kayaking this day.
+Should the weather be bad we have a plan B. What about some polo to increase your balance?

-If the weather is poorly, with a lot of wind and rain, there will be a guided tour in Stavanger city after lunch.
-Maybe a shopping day for some?
+If the weather is poor, with a lot of wind and rain, we will opt for a guided tour in Stavanger city after lunch.
+Maybe some shopping?

 Day 5- Heading Flørli and 4444 steps

-After breakfast, we prepared for leaving the basecamp, now we are heading the famous Lysefjord.
+After breakfast we leave the basecamp and head to the famous Lysefjord.
 Ulf and his boat Rapp will pick us up at 9 am and take us to the little "village" Flørli.
-On board in Rapp we will serve you coffee and tea, and some other snacks.
+On board Rapp we will serve you coffee/tea and snacks.

-A fjord cruise on Lysefjord present spectacular natural phenomena, such as the Pulpit Rock, the Kjerag mountain, rugged scenery and dramatic rock formations.
-The 42-kilometre-long trip along the fjord reveals its incredible geology and glacial landscape.
+This fjord cruise on Lysefjord present spectacular nature, such as the Pulpit Rock, the Kjerag Mountain, rugged scenery and dramatic rock formations.
+The 42-kilometre-long trip along the fjord reveals incredible geology and glacial landscape.

 The appartements at Florli